 There are two major types of Flash memory employed in the market today: Boolean logic-based NOR (Not Or) Flash memory and NAND (Not And) Flash memory.
 According to Gartner, in 2003, global NOR Flash memory sales were \$6.8 billion and global NAND Flash memory sales were \$4.1 billion.
-NOR Flash memory is generally more reliable than NAND Flash memory and less prone to data corruption.
-NOR Flash memory is typically used to store program code.
-Common examples include communication devices such as mobile telephones, and consumer products such as DVD players.
+NOR Flash memory, which is generally more reliable than NAND Flash memory and less prone to data corruption, is typically used to store program code.
 NAND Flash memory has generally been less expensive to manufacture and is typically used in devices that require high-capacity data storage such as memory cards for digital cameras and MP3 players.
 Within the Flash memory market, we sell NOR Flash memory products.
-However, we have designed a new architecture called ORNAND based on our MirrorBit technology that we believe will enable us to offer products that combine the best features of both NOR and NAND architectures.
-We believe that ORNAND will allow us to offer products with higher densities in our traditional NOR Flash memory markets and will enable us to enter and compete in end markets traditionally served by NAND.
+However, we are developing a new architecture called ORNAND based on our MirrorBit technology that we believe will enable us to provide products with read speeds and burst write speeds significantly faster than those of NAND today with the ability to scale to high densities at competitive costs, thereby enabling us to enter and compete in markets traditionally served by NAND.

 The global Flash memory market (both NAND technology and NOR technology) has grown significantly over the past five years, from \$2.8 billion in 1998 to \$10.9 billion in 2003 according to Gartner, representing a compound annual growth rate of 31.5 percent.
-Gartner projects the global Flash memory market will increase to \$22.6 billion in 2008, representing a compound annual growth rate of 15.7 percent from 2003.
+Gartner projects the global Flash memory market will increase to \$22.6 billion in 2008, representing a compound annual growth rate of 15.7 percent from 2003 to 2008.
 Over this period, Gartner projects sales of NOR Flash memory will grow by 11.0 percent and sales of NAND Flash memory will grow by 22.0 percent.
 We believe much of this growth will be driven by the following trends:

 - Increase in unit shipments of mobile telephones.
-Mobile telephones comprised approximately 38.9 percent of global Flash memory sales in the second quarter of 2004 according to iSuppli Corporation, representing the largest single end market for Flash memory.
-According to Gartner, worldwide mobile telephone shipments are expected to increase from 520 million units in 2003 to 763 million units in 2008, representing a compound annual growth rate of 8.0 percent over the period. - Increase in Flash memory content in mobile telephones.
+Mobile telephones comprised approximately 38.9 percent of global Flash memory sales in the third quarter of 2004 according to iSuppli Corporation, representing the largest single end market for Flash memory.
+According to Gartner, worldwide mobile telephone shipments are expected to increase from 520 million units in 2003 to 848 million units in 2008, representing a compound annual growth rate of 10.3 percent over the period. - Increase in Flash memory content in mobile telephones.
 As mobile telephone complexity has increased through the development of more sophisticated features, the amount of Flash memory required has increased as well.
 Greater Flash memory capacity is required to store increases in data applications, such as music downloads and pictures, as well as the higher-complexity program code associated with advanced mobile telephones that include features such as color displays, global positioning systems, internet services and built-in cameras. - Growth in unit shipments and Flash memory content of personal connectivity and consumer electronic devices.
 Demand for digital content is driving significant growth in the consumer electronics market.
 According to Gartner, aggregate unit sales of digital consumer devices such as digital cameras, DVD players, DTVs and DVRs are expected to grow from 183 million units in 2003 to 407 million units in 2008, representing a compound annual growth rate of 17.3 percent.
 Consumer electronics products are also expected to increase in complexity, thus requiring increased amounts of Flash memory. - Proliferation of Flash memory within a variety of new automotive applications.
 Flash memory content is increasing in a variety of automotive applications, such as control and navigation systems.